scenarioo/scenarioo/docs/README.md

 # Scenarioo Documentation

-All documentation of scenarioo is stored and versioned together with our software as Markdown documentation.
-The documentation is mainly structured into following subfolders:
+The documentation of scenarioo is stored and versioned together with our software as Markdown documentation.

-* `setup`: How to setup scenarioo for a project
-* `features`: Overview of the core concepts and architecture and detailed informations for specific features of Scenarioo.
-* `contribute`: How developers can contribute to the Scenarioo Open Source Project

-The following sections gives a basic introduction to scenarioo and where to find more information for most important aspects and scenarios.
+The following sections gives a basic introduction to scenarioo and where to find more information for most important aspects in our documentation.

 ## What can Scenarioo do for me?